cooptimize/Dataverse/README.md

 These are JSON files that need to be imported as Dataflows.
 Once imported, the M functions could be used elsewhere in Power Query.

 # Synapse Folder
-These are SQL files that need to be exectued against a Synapse serverless or dedicated pool.
+Collection of open source solutions for Dataverse with Synapse serverless and dedicated